Randomness and Differentiability: Computable randomness and differentiability

 We consider the states of the betting strategy $\Gamma$ as it processes the intervals $A= B_m$.

 \vsps

 \n {\it Case 1:} $\Gamma$ changes its state only finitely often when processing the intervals~$B_m$.

 \n If $\Gamma$ is eventually in a non-betting state then clearly $\lim_m g[B_m]=0$.
 Suppose otherwise, that is, $\Gamma$ is eventually in a betting state.
 Suppose further that $\Gamma$ enters the betting state for the last time when it defines the interval $A = B_{m^*}$.
-Then for all $m \ge m^*$, by (\ref{eqn:webet}) and the case hypothesis $S_f(B_m)_K \le \gamma$ , we have
+Then for all $m \ge m^*$, by (\ref{eqn:webet}) and since $S_f(B_m)_K \le \gamma$, we have

 Hence $g[B_m] = \Gamma(B_m) \cdot |B_m| \le C |B_m| $.

 \vsps

 \n {\it Case 2:} $\Gamma$ changes its state infinitely often when processing the intervals~$B_m$.